NHariman/nhariman/README.md

 🧪 Medical research scientist turned programmer keen on building accessible and responsive websites via full-stack development.
 With a side interest in researching how machine learning can be used to analyse or interpret medical and/or drug data and effective communcation of scientific topics to the public.

 ### 📋 Current project
-🖱️ Simple point and click game in React + Typescript
+🖱️ horse genetics game in React + javascript

 ### 📖 Learning
 - Vue